Marijuana: History, Medicine, and Industry

-Marijuana is currently legal for medical use in 26 American states and the District of Columbia.
-Three more states have passed measures legalizing it in some form – and those measures will go into effect in 2018.
+Marijuana is currently legal for medical use in thirty three American states and the District of Columbia.
+Three more states have passed measures legalizing it in some form – and those measures will go into effect in 2019.
 It is illegal for any purpose in the remaining states.
-However, recreational marijuana use is only legal in seven states and the District of Columbia.
+However, recreational marijuana use is only legal in eleven states and the District of Columbia.
 The most recent states to pass such measures were California, Massachusetts, Maine and Nevada.
-And even in those states where it is recreationally legal, the illegal cultivation and sale of the substance is still a punishable offense.
+And even in those states where it is legal for recreational use, the illegal cultivation and sale of the substance is still a punishable offense.
 However, someone who is caught or arrested with small quantities of marijuana on their person will not find themselves arrested or charged with a marijuana-related crime – unless they were behind the wheel and had an open container in the car.

 There is a strong push to legalize marijuana for both medical and recreational purposes around the United States.
 It is believed that full medicinal legalization is the first step.
 But it would have to get done through the individual states, because it remains unlikely that the Federal government would fully legalize the substance.
 The FDA has not conducted enough tests to conclude that marijuana is safe for medical legalization, while the political realities of the country means it is hard to imagine a President or political party making a serious push for country-wide legalization.

 Are you for legalization of marijuana for medical and recreational usage?